 However, our favorite free tier belongs to ClickUp.
 Unlimited users and integrations, 100MB of data storage, and almost all of the features included in the paid tiers.
 The only downside is that some of these features have limited uses (usually 100 uses), like Gantt charts and the data visualization dashboard.

-Verdict: The Best Jira Alternatives
+Verdict: What Is the Best Jira Alternative?

-However, if you're looking for a great free plan to match up against Jira's free plan, go for ClickUp.
-It has the best free plan our research team tested, and included automations, custom project templates, and a Gantt Chart, which other competitors often reserve for paid tiers.
-Lastly, it might be worth checking out Backlog if you're a tech or development team who was using Jira and want a more simple solution to managing your workflows.
+However, if you’re looking for a great free plan to match up against Jira’s free plan, go for ClickUp.
+It has the best free plan we’ve tested, and included automations, custom project templates, and a Gantt Chart, which other competitors often reserve for paid tiers.
+Lastly, it might be worth checking out Backlog if you’re a tech or development team who was using Jira and want a more simple solution to managing your workflows.

-How did we choose the best Jira Alternatives?
+How Did We Choose the Best Jira Alternatives?

-Project Management software testing criteria
+Project management software testing criteria

 - Price – is the product good value for money, considering the price point against the features on offer?